Watson-Personal-Assistant/developer/_content/audio/interface.md

 }`

 #### Speech-to-text transcript
-The speech-to-text transcript message is sent from the audio gateway to the client.
+Speech-to-text transcript messages are sent from the audio gateway to the client.
 The message provides a transcript of the audio response in text format.
 The  ID parameter matches the transaction ID in the audio start message.
 The transactionID parameter is used for reporting errors in the transcript.

 Example:
 `{